Search and Rescue Dog Training

 Great Links & Videos

-Qualifying a young dog for certain duty is one of the reasons SAR dog training is so productive and it's up to the trainer to observe the young trainees and make these determinations at some point in the initial training.
+• Note: Qualifying a young dog for certain duty is one of the reasons SAR dog training is so productive and it’s up to the trainer to observe and access young trainees to make these determinations during initial training.

 SAR dogs that will work rubble and debris from earthquakes or storms are trained to alert by barking and scratching hard when they are on the spot.
 So, during training the dog can be encouraged to scratch, bark an alert, get under the bucket or box and retrieve the object.
 At the next level the dog is given a scent and when on track, taught to associate the alert with speaking.
 This is a simple progression and every trainer has a proven method of arriving at the same result.